PLNG4401 Planning Theory and Practice

 |Semester 2||UWA (Perth)||Face to face|

-- This unit provides students with the opportunity to engage in a real-world master planning project for an urban or regional location.
-Students are introduced to key planning theories and research techniques required to develop a concept master plan.
+- This unit provides students with the opportunity to engage in a real-world research based master planning project for an urban or regional location.
+Students are introduced to key planning theories, concepts and research techniques required to develop a concept master plan.
 Students study the traditions and philosophies of planning, planning ethics, plan making, and other planning practice issues from the perspective of public and private sectors.

 - Students are able to (1) understand the rationale and utility of planning theory and its linkages to planning practice; (2) demonstrate an understanding of the broad knowledge and skill sets expected and required of a professional planner; (3) conceptualise and prepare a master plan for a given location and present their proposals to a panel of professional planners; and (4) develop an understanding of the importance and challenges of working independently and collectively.

-- Typically this unit is assessed in the following ways: (1) a group-based project that comprises a project report and master plan (60 per cent); (2) a group-based master plan poster (20 per cent); and (3) a group-based formal presentation group (20 per cent).
+- Indicative assessments in this unit are as follows: (1) a group-based project that comprises a project report and master plan (60 per cent); (2) a group-based master plan poster (20 per cent); and (3) a group-based formal presentation group (20 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.